 Also, since Jesus Christ is the Word and the Word is God, Jesus Christ must be a member of the Holy Trinity of God, which is comprised of the Father, the Son, and the Holy Spirit.
 [For a discussion of the Holy Trinity of God, click on “Do Christians Worship Three Gods?”]

 Jesus Christ did not make irresponsible claims of deity about Himself.
-Proof of the validity of His claims included His sinless life, the various miracles that He performed; and His resurrection from death.
-Furthermore, those who knew Him best – His apostles – became convinced that He was divine.
+Proof of the validity of His claims included His sinless life, the various miracles that He performed, and His resurrection from death.
+Furthermore, those who knew Him best – His inner circle of disciples – became convinced that He was divine.

 On page 107 of Evidence That Demands A Verdict, Josh McDowell states, “Who you decide Jesus Christ is must not be an idle intellectual exercise.
 You cannot put Him on the shelf as a great moral teacher.
 That is not a valid option.
 He is either a liar, a lunatic or the Lord.
 You must make a choice.”